EbruBaglan/iCubAnkara01_resurrection/README.md

-# iCubAnkara_resurrection
+# iCubAnkara01_resurrection
-The diary to register all my steps to revive the icub residing in ROMER @ METU.
+The diary to register all my steps to give a second chance in life to the iCub residing in ROMER @ METU, Ankara.

 # The HitchHiker's Guideline to the iCub so far
 ## Quick Recap
 - iCub at hand is 1.x, whereas the most recent is iCub 3.
-So, the documentation is not valid anymore for iCub 1.x.
+So, [the documentation](https://icub-tech-iit.github.io/documentation/icub_starter_kits/first_steps/) is not valid anymore for iCub 1.x.
 GitHub issues should be used for questions to IIT.
 - Power settings are obtained from IIT through an email and is as follows.
   - xantrex XFR 35-35: **12-12.5V, 15A**
   - xantrex XFR 60-46:      **40V, 20A**
 - xantrex XFR 60-46 had a trouble providing output, now it is fixed.
+- Powering the motors causes S/D of power supply.
+This is the latest issue that I'm dealing with.

 ## About
 **The list of devices**